 4. Palais de Chaillot (Trocadero)

 Palais de Chaillot is also know as the Trocadero.
 There are two museums up here and they look right out to the Eiffel Tower so you get a great view with perfect photo opportunities.

 5. Montparnasse Tower

-While I was in Paris I only had the chance to visit Montparnasse Tower and I’m very pleased I went for this option because the view was incredible.
-I arrived at 7pm and stayed until about 8.30pm as I watched the sun melt into the city.
+When I visited Montparnasse Tower to watch the sunset I arrived at 7pm and stayed until about 8.30pm as I watched the sun melt into the city.
 Paris fell into a temporary state of blue gloom before lights began to flicker on and it was sparkling once again.